From an article by Michael Parenti: THE JFK ASSASSINATION II: CONSPIRACY PHOBIA ON THE LEFT

 such as Watergate, the FBI Cointelpro, Iran-Contra, Iraq-gate, CIA

-drugs-for-guns trade, BCCI, and savings-and-loans scandals
+drugs-for-guns trade, BCCI, and savings-and-loans scandals.
+It is never

 explained why these conspiracies are important while the FJK assassination is